sfc-gh-srsubramanian/Utilities-GridReliability-PredictiveMaintenance/docs/architecture.md

 ## 1. Overview

-This document describes the technical architecture of FPL's AI-driven grid reliability and predictive maintenance system built on the Snowflake AI Data Cloud platform.
+This document describes the technical architecture of an AI-driven grid reliability and predictive maintenance system built on the Snowflake AI Data Cloud platform.

 ## 2. Architecture Principles